-Earth Common Journal, Vol. 8(1) 2020 is seeking submissions of papers for publication in October 2020.
-The theme of this issue focuses on survival and the many ways in which life and its aspects persevere as these topics relate to issues concerning sustainability, conservation, and climate change.
+Earth Common Journal, Vol. 8(1) 2020 is seeking submissions of papers for publication in February 2021.
+The theme of this issue is: "Adapt, Co-exist, Survive" and focuses on the many ways in which life on Earth perseveres as these topics relate to issues concerning sustainability, conservation, and climate change.

 Earth Common Journal is an international, peer-reviewed, undergraduate research journal that is student-driven and student managed by MacEwan University students.
 Issues are published and accessible at the following locations:

 Earth Common Journal includes four sections that examine the topics of sustainability, conservation, and climate change.
 They are as follows: